 The following tables set forth, for the periods and at the dates indicated, summary historical and pro forma financial and operating data for Enterprise.
-The summary historical income statement and balance sheet data for the three years in the period ended December 31, 2004 are derived from and should be read in conjunction with the audited financial statements of Enterprise, GulfTerra and the South Texas midstream assets that are incorporated by reference into this prospectus supplement.
-The summary historical income statement data for the nine-month periods ended September 30, 2004 and 2005 and balance sheet data at September 30, 2005 are derived from and should be read in conjunction with our unaudited financial statements that are incorporated by reference into this prospectus supplement.
+The summary historical income statement and balance sheet data for the three years in the period ended December 31, 2004 are derived from and should be read in conjunction with the audited financial statements of Enterprise Parent, GulfTerra and the South Texas midstream assets that are incorporated by reference into this prospectus supplement.
+The summary historical income statement data for the three-month periods ended March 31, 2004 and 2005 and balance sheet data a March 31, 2005 are derived from and should be read in conjunction with the unaudited financial statements of Enterprise Parent that are incorporated by reference into this prospectus supplement.

-Our summary unaudited pro forma financial and operating data gives effect to the following transactions:
+The summary unaudited pro forma financial and operating data of Enterprise Parent gives effect to the following transactions:

-- The completion of our merger with GulfTerra and the related transactions on September 30, 2004 (including our purchase of certain midstream assets located in South Texas, effective as of September 1, 2004, and the sale of our 50% equity interest in Starfish Pipeline Company, LLC on March 31, 2005). - The issuance by our operating partnership of \$2 billion of senior unsecured notes on October 4, 2004, and the application of the net proceeds therefrom to reduce debt amounts outstanding under our 364-day acquisition credit facility that was used to fund a portion of the purchase price at the closing of the GulfTerra merger and related transactions on September 30, 2004. - The completion on October 5, 2004 of our operating partnership's four cash tender offers for \$915 million in principal amount of GulfTerra's senior and senior subordinated notes using \$1.1 billion in cash borrowed under our 364-day acquisition credit facility.

-• Our public offerings of 17,250,000 common units in both May 2004 and August 2004 and the issuance of a total of 5,183,591 common units in connection with

-- our distribution reinvestment plan, or DRIP, and related programs during 2004. - The conversion of 80 Series F2 convertible units, which were originally issued by GulfTerra, into 1,950,317 of our common units in October 2004 and November 2004. - Our public offering of 17,250,000 common units in February 2005 and the application of the net proceeds therefrom to repay debt amounts outstanding under and terminate our 364-day acquisition credit facility and to reduce indebtedness outstanding under our multi-year revolving credit facility. - The issuance of 2,729,740 common units by us during 2005 in connection with our DRIP and related programs. - The issuance by our operating partnership in February 2005 of \$250 million in principal amount of 5.00% senior notes due March 2015 and \$250 million in principal amount of 5.75% senior notes due March 2035 and the application of the net proceeds therefrom to refinance \$350 million in principal amount 8.25% senior notes due March 15, 2005, and for general partnership purposes, including the repayment of indebtedness outstanding under our multi-year revolving credit facility. - Our issuance in June 2005 of \$500 million in principal amount of our 4.95% senior notes due June 2010 and the application of the net proceeds therefrom to temporarily reduce borrowings under our multi-year revolving credit facility and for general partnership purposes, including capital expenditures and acquisitions.
+- The completion of our merger with GulfTerra and the related transactions on September 30, 2004 (including our purchase of certain midstream assets located in South Texas, effective as of September 1, 2004, and the sale of our 50% equity interest in Starfish Pipeline Company, LLC on March 31, 2005). - Our issuance of \$2 billion of senior unsecured notes on October 4, 2004, and the application of the net proceeds therefrom to reduce debt amounts outstanding under our 364-Day acquisition credit facility that was used to fund a portion of the purchase price at the closing of the GulfTerra merger and related transactions on September 30, 2004. - The completion on October 5, 2004 of our four cash tender offers for \$915 million in principal amount of GulfTerra's senior and senior subordinated notes using \$1.1 billion in cash borrowed under our 364-day acquisition credit facility. - Enterprise Parent's public offerings of 17,250,000 common units in both May 2004 and August 2004 and the issuance of a total of 5,183,591 common units in connection with Enterprise Parent's distribution reinvestment plan, or DRIP, and related programs during 2004. - The conversion of 80 Series F2 convertible units, which were originally issued by GulfTerra, into 1,950,317 Enterprise Parent common units in October 2004 and November 2004. - Enterprise Parent's public offering of 17,250,000 common units in February 2005 and the application of the net proceeds therefrom to repay debt amounts outstanding under and terminate our 364-day acquisition credit facility and to reduce indebtedness outstanding under our multi-year revolving credit facility. - The issuance of 1,926,810 common units by Enterprise Parent during the first five months of 2005 in connection with its DRIP and related programs. - Our issuance in February 2005 of \$250 million in principal amount of 5.00% senior notes due March 2015 and \$250 million in principal amount of 5.75% senior notes due March 2035 and the application of the net proceeds therefrom to refinance \$350 million in principal amount 8.25% senior notes due March 15, 2005, and for general partnership purposes, including the repayment of indebtedness outstanding under our multi-year revolving credit facility.

-Our summary unaudited pro forma as adjusted financial data also gives effect to the sale of 4,000,000 of our common units to the public in this offering at an offering price of \$25.03 per unit and the application of the net proceeds as described in "Use of Proceeds."
-Net proceeds from this offering, including our general partner's proportionate net capital contribution of \$2.0 million, are \$99.6 million, after deducting applicable underwriting discounts, commissions and estimated offering expenses.
+Our summary unaudited pro forma as adjusted financial data also gives effect to the issuance of \$500 million in principal amount of our 4.95% senior notes due June 2010, and the application of net proceeds as described in "Use of Proceeds."
+Net proceeds from this offering are expected to be approximately \$495.7 million after deducting applicable discounts and estimated offering expenses.